smatzana/TwitterTrendsWithAKKA/Readme.md

 ## Solution description

-The solution is based on Akka and a set of three actors that
+The solution is based on Akka and a set of four actors that

+ * Connect to twitter's streaming api via twitter4j
  * Parse tweets and extract hashtags
  * Accumulate partial results hashed by the hashtag's first letter
  * Gather and print full results every 10 seconds